10 Crazy Online Ideas That Actually Work - Nokristart - Nokristart - Learn Everyday

 10. Shopping Cart Abuse.Com

 Only a madman would fall in love with such an idea.
-Fortunately for the owner of ShoppingCartAbuse.com, there are plenty of wackos out there.
+Fortunately for the owner of ShoppingCartAbuse.com, plenty of wackos are out there.
 According to the website's description, "The Center for Shopping Cart Abuse Prevention is an organization dedicated to preventing shopping cart abuse."
 Along with the t-shirts and other business interests, the website became an instant hit and even some Hollywood celebrities couldn't resist being a part of the 'campaign'.

 Post a Comment